 Locals tell us that buses, trains, and metros are the best ways to get around Spain.
 However, they note that you should keep your wits about you when you’re in a crowd—pickpockets will use the close quarters to try to grab your belongings.

 It can be overwhelming to figure out transportation in a new country.
-So take the stress out of travel planning—our trip planners will provide detailed transit instructions (and ideas for what to do once you arrive in your destination).
+So take the stress out of travel planning—our locals will provide detailed transit instructions (and ideas for what to do once you arrive in your destination).

 If you find yourself on the metro at night, avoid riding in an empty carriage.